-How to approach a flexible working negotiation
+How to prepare for a flexible working negotiation

 - Aim high and be prepared to settle for less.

 - Don’t expect to get everything that you ask for.
+Plan for your concessions in advance, and plan for your employer’s objections.

 - Make compromises where possible to allow the negotiations to move forward.
+You should take a collaborative approach.

 - When in a negotiation, don’t be tempted to fill silence if your manager is thinking or taking time to respond.